Life on Mars? Fossil find shows it's possible

 The sky would have been cloudy and grey, keeping the heat in even though the sun would have been weaker than today, and the oceans would have been around 40-50 degrees Celsius -- the temperature of a hot bath.

-Most significantly, there was very little oxygen around since there were no plants or algae to photosynthesize and produce it, Brasier explained in a telephone interview.
+Most significantly, there was very little oxygen around since there were no plants or algae to photosynthesise and produce it, Brasier explained in a telephone interview.

 "It's a rather hellish picture," he said.
 "Not a great place for the likes of us.
 But for bacteria, all of this was wonderful.
 In fact, if you were to invent a place where you wanted life to emerge, the early Earth is exactly right."